Frequently Asked Questions

 How can I get credit for courses I took at another college?

-- Current students must receive preapproval of transfer credit by completing either the Transfer of Credit Approval (PDF) or Request for Transfer Approval (PDF) and returning it to the Registrar's Office.
+- Current students must receive preapproval of transfer credit by completing either the Transfer of Credit Approval or Request for Transfer Approval (PDF) (for graduate students) and returning it to the Registrar's Office.
 The form, with approvals or denials noted, will be sent back to the student via their wheaton.edu email address.
 Once a course has been completed at another college, the student must request an official transcript be sent from that college to the Wheaton College Registrar's office.
 After we receive the transcript, the Transfer Analyst will review it and determine how those credits will apply to your program at Wheaton.
 New students do not need to complete the Request for Transfer of Credit form, their credits will be evaluated during the admissions process.

 Where can I get information about being a Consortium Visitor at another college?